weavora/cody/git/index.md

 ## Commit messages conventions

-1. If message contains issue reference it should be placed first, prepended with "#" and appended with space
+1. If a message contains an issue reference, the number should be placed first, prepended with "#" and appended with a space

     RIGHT: `#56 tasks: add/edit form`

     WRONG: `#56. tasks: add/edit form`, `tasks: add/edit form for #56`

-2. Commit message should contains text which can identify what you did in commit without following to references
+2. A commit message should contain text that identifies what you have done in the commit without the necessity to follow references

     RIGHT: `#218 products: list view for category`

     WRONG: `#218 list view for category`

-3. If you want put multiple items in message, please, use ";" as separator
+3. If you want to put multiple items in a message, please use ";" as a separator

     RIGHT: `#89 tasks: active list; #90: tasks: closed list; #91 tasks: issue with task comments`